 Converting austenite to martensite in the gear case hardening process starts with heating the gear to between 1,400ºF and 1,700ºF inside a carbon rich solution.
 At this temperature, the gear case will absorb the additional carbon atoms needed for hardening; however, if it were then allowed to cool down slowly the carbon atoms would escape.
 To prevent this from happening the gear is put directly into a cold bath of oil in a process called quenching, to essentially shock the structure into retaining the additional carbon atoms.
 The process is performed in several stages at different temperatures to maximize the absorption of carbon and prevent distortion.

 In addition to absorbing carbon, the martensitic transformation makes another very important change to the gear case structure.
 During the quenching process, austenite is converted to martensite at approximately the speed of sound, repositioning the carbon atoms in their new face centered cubic position.
 This rapid structure shift results in the cells stretching in one dimension and shrinking in the other two.
 This distortion prevents the cells (cubics) from lining up in a symmetric grid and causes dislocations throughout the structure.
 These microscopic dislocations block the grid structure, making it extremely resistant to shear stresses, scratches, and dents.

 Although the case hardening process converts most of the gear surface to martensite during quenching, it is not perfect.
-Most gear manufacturers stop here, whereas Crown Race Gears go one step further and completes the transformation by freezing the gears to below -300˚F in a process known as cryogenic tempering.
+Most gear manufacturers stop here, whereas Crown Race Gears go one step further and completes the transformation by freezing the gears to below -300˚F in a process known as cryogenic treatment.